Contingencyplana/storybook_archipelago/grand_plan.md

 Purpose: Codify how we progressively build Storybook Archipelago from within the game while phasing AI assistance down over time.

+## Architecture Decision: Storybook Spread UI

+The primary client UI metaphor for Storybook Archipelago is the storybook spread: a top-down view of an open book.
+All player interaction is mapped to this diegetic interface, reinforcing immersion and narrative consistency.

+The UI is organized into Five Interaction Zones (see `ui_storybook_playbook.md` for details): Left Page, Left Page Edge (Bookmarks), Right Page, Right Page Edge (Bookmarks), and the Storybook Cover (Surround).
+Each zone has distinct click behaviors, with page edges supporting both direct bookmark jumps and special “echo” jumps.

+An open design question remains for Zones 2 & 4 (the page edges): should non-bookmark clicks trigger truly random (dreamlike, chaotic) jumps, or should they be patterned/bounded (e.g., seeded by player memory or previous choices)?
+This choice will shape the balance between player agency and dreamlike unpredictability.

+This decision will be finalized by the end of Roadstanza 2 (RS2).
+Its outcome will directly affect save/load mechanics, routing logic, and the degree of control players experience versus the sense of narrative surprise.

 ## Core stance

 - Build the game increasingly from inside the game.
 External AI (agent) scaffolds early; player-facing tools and nodes take over.